Return to Index

 Amenorrhea (Lack of Menstruation)

 Lifestyle changes for managing amenorrhea depend on the cause of the condition and may include reducing exercise, eating a proper diet, gaining or losing weight, reducing stress, getting treatment for an eating disorder, and preventing bone loss.
-Amenorrhea may take over six months to reverse.
+Amenorrhea may take over 6 months to reverse.

 Balance the Intensity of Your Exercise Routine (if necessary)

 Excessive and intense exercise can cause you to stop having menstrual periods.
 Treatment for amenorrhea may be as simple as cutting back on your exercise routine.
-If you exercise compulsively due to fear of gaining weight, you may have an eating disorder such as anorexia nervosa or bulimia.
+If you exercise compulsively due to fear of gaining weight, you may have an eating disorder such as anorexia or bulimia nervosa.
 It is not uncommon for women with eating disorders to exercise 2-6 hours a day.
 If you have an eating disorder, you need to see your doctor to get proper treatment and help reduce the compulsive nature of your exercising.

 On the other hand, if you exercise intensely because you are an athlete, it may be difficult for you to cut back.
 Because amenorrhea puts you at risk for osteoporosis and infertility, you should talk to your doctor about getting more calcium, staying close to your recommended body weight, and developing an appropriate exercise schedule.